eichblatt/litestream/docs/interface_classical.md

 This document describes the behavior of the Time Machine in the Classical music mode.
 The device is intended to be intuitive, so these directions should be unnecessary.

-Since there is no danger in pressing any button or turning any knob, the user should feel free to explore the device ***before*** referring to these directions.
-Also, the user interface is designed so that everything that is absolutely necessary is **directly accessible** by turning the knobs and pressing the buttons.
-As far as menus and long-pressed buttons are available, they are *strictly for convenience*.
+Since there is no danger in pressing any button or turning any knob, the user should feel free to ***explore*** the device ***before*** referring to these directions.
+The basic navigation is all **directly accessible** by turning the three knobs and pressing the six simple buttons.
+The menus, knob buttons, and long-pressed buttons are strictly for **convenience** or going **deeper** into the archive.

 ## Reference Tables